jeeberhardt/mobius/docs/source/design_protocol.rst

         charged_per_amino_acids: 5

-In the example above, we defined a filter that excludes peptides with a hydrophobic ratio greater than 0.5 and a charge per amino acid ratio greater than 5.
+In the example above, we defined a filter that excludes peptides with a hydrophobic ratio greater than 0.5 and a charged ratio lower than 0.25.
 The `init_args` section is used to pass arguments to the filter.
 In this case, we passed the `hydrophobe_ratio` and `charged_per_amino_acids` arguments to the `PeptideSolubilityFilter` filter.
 For more information on the available filters and their arguments, please refer to the :ref:`Mobius documentation <mobius>`.